GET YOUR OWN HEATMAPS

 To read a specific heat map you can start out by looking at the total number of pages that have a heat map.
 Our heatmap list tells you what pages are performing, and what pages have room for improvement.

 This list gives you a point of direction on where to start your user research.
 Next thing you want to do is filter your users.

 Filter heat maps and get device specific heat mapsMouseflow provides you with a lot of different functions that help you understand your users and read your heatmaps much better.
 You can filter your heat maps based on country, operating system, browser, traffic source, visitor type, screen resolution, device type, by date and much more.

 Filtering your heat maps lets you read a heat map from a specific kind of user.
 This makes it transparent how to optimize your page for this user in terms of your goals.

-5 different types of heat mapsWe have five different types of heat maps:
+5 different types and examples of heat mapsWe have five different types of heat maps:

 - Click Heat map